mattdevio/Portfolio5/README.md

 ## Enviornment

-The only machine dependency is `Node.js version 7.5.0`.
+The only machine dependency is `Node.js version 7.5.0` if you plan on working on the project.
 The backend uses the `Firebase` authentication and database service to store user information.
-Database rules will be defined as I go.

 ## Tech Stack

 This is a single page application that uses React, Redux, & React Router Dom.
 The backend is all Google Firebase.
-The config for the firebase connection can be found in `src/firebase/firebas.js`.
+The config for the firebase connection can be found in `src/firebase/firebase.js`.
 It uses the basic email & password authentication and a database.
 The database rules have yet to be defined because the application has not been finished yet. <br>

 __Please see the `package.json` file for complete dependencies__